Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 The impressive performance of foundation models naturally places these models as ideal candidates for private learning.
 Indeed, as the pretraining data comes from publicly available sources, the pretrained model is fully independent of individuals' privacy-sensitive target data.
 And since these models learn new tasks extremely (sample)-efficiently, they should be able to also learn these tasks \emph{privately} with only a minor impact on performance.
-Thus, it is unsurprising that a growing body of work investigates the benefits of using Web-scale pretraining for private learning~\cite{LiTLH22, YuNBGIKKLMWYZ22, AroraR22, DeBHSB22, MehtaTKC22}, and showcases significant improvements in performance on canonical private learning benchmarks.
+Thus, it is unsurprising that a growing body of work investigates the benefits of using Web-scale pretraining for private learning~\cite{LiTLH22, YuNBGIKKLMWYZ22, AroraR22, DeBHSB22, MehtaTKC23}, and showcases significant improvements in performance on canonical private learning benchmarks.

-For example, on the challenging ImageNet dataset~\cite{DengDSLLF09}, in the absence of any pretraining the state-of-the-art approach of De et al.~\cite{DeBHSB22} achieves a top-1 accuracy of 32.4\%, under a fairly weak provable DP guarantee of $\epsilon=8$.
-This represents more than a $7\times$ increase in error rate compared to the best non-private model trained solely on ImageNet ($89.5\%$ accuracy)~\cite{tu2022maxvit}.
-In contrast, when leveraging a dataset of 4 billion Web images for public pretraining, De et al.~achieve an accuracy of $84.4\%$ at a much more reasonable privacy budget of $\epsilon=1$ (with comparable results obtained in~\cite{MehtaTKC22, mehta2022large}).
+For example, on the ImageNet dataset~\cite{DengDSLLF09}, in the absence of any pretraining, the approach of~\citet{SanderSS23} achieves a top-1 accuracy of 39.2\%, under a fairly weak provable DP guarantee of $\epsilon=8$; more recent work of~\citet{TangPSM23} improved this slightly to the current state of the art: 39.39\%.
+This represents an almost $6\times$ increase in error rate compared to the best non-private model trained solely on ImageNet (at least $86.7\%$ accuracy)~\cite{TuTZYMBL22}.
+In contrast, when leveraging a dataset of 4 billion Web images for public pretraining, \citet{BerradaDSHSSKSB23} achieve an accuracy of $86.8\%$ at a much more reasonable privacy budget of $\epsilon=1$ (with comparable results obtained by~\citet{DeBHSB22,MehtaTKC23}).

-In a similar vein, Li et al.~\cite{LiTLH22} and Yu et al.~\cite{YuNBGIKKLMWYZ22} finetune large pretrained language models such as RoBERTa~\cite{LiuOGDJCLLZS19} and GPT-2~\cite{RadfordWCLAS19} to achieve strong performance on downstream tasks with differential privacy.
-Arora and Ré~\cite{AroraR22} further argue that LLMs can be personalized to each individual's personal and sensitive data while incurring \emph{no privacy cost} (i.e., $\epsilon=0$) by leveraging the pretrained model's ``zero-shot'' abilities.
+In a similar vein, \citet{LiTLH22} and \citet{YuNBGIKKLMWYZ22} finetune large pretrained language models such as RoBERTa~\cite{LiuOGDJCLLZS19} and GPT-2~\cite{RadfordWCLAS19} to achieve strong performance on downstream tasks with differential privacy. \citet{AroraR22} further argue that LLMs can be personalized to each individual's personal and sensitive data while incurring \emph{no privacy cost} (i.e., $\epsilon=0$) by leveraging the pretrained model's ``zero-shot'' abilities.
 This line of work suggests we are getting close to ``solving'' private learning.
 Indeed, as Web-scraped datasets grow larger and larger, the ability of pretrained models to privately adapt (``for free'') to new tasks will only get better.